 Life Sciences relates to the sciences that include organisms like human beings, animals and plants.
 My specific interest of Life Sciences focuses on organizations in the field of Oncology, pharmaceutical science, Pharmacoeconomics, biomedical and biotechnology.
 These organizations are engaged in building patient registries for insights on specific populations; discovery and commercialization of drugs and innovative procedures and therapies and perform clinical trials, drug safety studies, and health economics and outcomes research.
 Like any healthcare entity, Life Sciences is dependent on health data.
 The Life Science field has a growing interest in transforming Real World Data (RWD)– data sources such as electronic health records, patient registries, patient reported outcomes, diagnostic images, and claims data such as pharmacy and administrative claims, into Real World Evidence (RWE).
 At the end of 2018, the US Food & Drug Administration (FDA) published a framework for RWD and RWE.
 It includes guidance on data collection and using RWD in clinical research.
 Information about the use of EHR’s and other data sources for life science data collection activities are noted on the FDA’s website.
 The FDA guidance opens data doors for Life Sciences research and is critical for HIM professionals to understand given that clinical documentation, EHR’s and disease registries are data sources to be leveraged for clinical research/life sciences.

-As you prepare for your own future roles or deepen current ones, I recommend the following activities as we celebrate HIP week:
+As you prepare for your own future roles or deepen current ones, I recommend the following activities :

 - Network with your life science colleagues – They work in Pharma, Biotech, Health Plans, and at Ciox!
 Please don’t hesitate to reach out to me for more conversation: Patty.Sheridan@cioxhealth.com